 Watch and think about how teachers improve their practice

-In our Idea Library explore our Focus on Collaboration series, where we examine how teachers can work together to learn and grow their early math thinking.
+In our Idea Library explore our Focus on Collaboration series, where we examine how teachers can work together to learn and grow their early math teaching.